FudanDISC/ReForm-Eval/README.md

 <!-- **Before performing the evaluation, please refer to [Prepare Dataset](build/prepare_dataset.md#prepare-dataset) and [Prepare Models](models/prepare_models.md#prepare-models).** Our benchmark supports multi-GPU evaluation.
 If the half evaluation is set, the evaluation can be run on a single machine within CUDA memory of 24G on a single card for 7B models under limited equipment conditions. -->

 ### Install
-1. Git clone our repository, via the following command
+**1. Git clone our repository, via the following command**
 ```bash
 git clone https://github.com/FudanDISC/ReForm-Eval.git
 cd ReForm-Eval
 pip install -r requirements.txt
 ```

-**If you want to test all existing 16 models, you need to run the following command**
+If you want to test all existing 16 models, you need to run the following command
 ```bash
 git clone https://github.com/FudanDISC/ReForm-Eval.git --recursive
 cd ReForm-Eval
 pip install -r requirements.txt
 ```

-2. Build from source
+**2. Build from source**
 ```bash
 git clone https://github.com/FudanDISC/ReForm-Eval.git
 cd ReForm-Eval
 pip install .
 ```

-**Note: If you run this command in a virtual env, it will be installed in that virtual env.
-If you run it in the base env, it will be installed in all envs.**
+**Note:** If you run this command in a virtual env, it will be installed in that virtual env.
+If you run it in the base env, it will be installed in all envs.

 The advantage of building from source is that you can directly replace the command of `python run_eval.py` and `python run_loader_eval.py` with the `run_eval` or `run_loader_eval` by modifying the config file, and can be executed in any path, including the dataloader function `load_reform_dataset`.